surniaulula/wpsso-google-merchant-feed/readme.txt

 * **Improvements**
 	* None.
 * **Bugfixes**
-	* Fixed adding or excluding shipping information in the feed XML, independently of the WPSSO Shipping Delivery Time for WooCommerce SEO add-on.
+	* Fixed enabling/disabling the creation of shipping information, independent of the WPSSO WCSDT add-on.
 * **Developer Notes**
 	* None.
 * **Requires At Least**